 What your employees need to know about parking lot/garage safety

 Many motorists are not completely focused on the road as they leave or enter a parking lot.
 NSC statistics show drivers frequently make phone calls, send text messages, and/or use program navigation systems while driving through parking lots.
-People walking to and from cars could be talking with coworkers or using a cell phone and also might not be paying attention.
+People walking to and from cars could be talking on the phone, viewing social media, reading an e-mail or just thinking about something else and not be paying attention.

 This inattention increases the risk of injury from vehicle crashes that involve both other vehicles and pedestrians.

-Also, while cars move much slower in parking lots than on outside roads, a driver in a hurry could still drive at an unsafe speed—which also puts themselves, other motorists, and pedestrians at greater risk.
+Also, cars typically move much slower in parking lots unless a driver is in a hurry and drives at an unsafe speed—which puts themselves, other motorists, and pedestrians at greater risk

 What your employees need to do to stay safe in a parking lot or garage